PHILOSOPHY OF LEARNING

 multiple perspectives and explore ideas and events more deeply.

-- It imperative that we help our students develop a Christian worldview
+- It is imperative that we help our students develop a Christian worldview

 and that it is the lens through which we present all content.